oatmealine/simply-love-oat-fork/README.md

 2. Right-click the shortcut file and select Properties.
 3. Click "Change Icon..." button and select `fork'n'fork.ico` in this theme folder.
 4. Launch NotITG from the shortcut.
-5. Look the task bar.
+5. Look at the task bar.
 Wow!